Improve data quality with an Agile approach to data management

 An Agile approach to data management sounds great in theory, but how can these methods be effectively applied in the real world?
 How can data management processes and workflows be revised to support an Agile approach?

-Here are 5 ways to answer those questions and move toward a more agile data management environment:
+Here are 5 ways to move toward an Agile data management environment:

-Data agility means speed.
-Speed is better achieved when functions are automated.
+Data agility requires speed—and automation increases speed.
 First, identify areas where automated functions can be implemented quickly and provide immediate improvement.
 Data validation is one example where automation can have direct benefit.
 As data flows into the database, automated validation rules can verify data points and identify duplicate records.
 Rather than writing separate validation rules for each of 100 datasets, look for ways where a single validation rule can cover multiple tables.
-These types of automation move tedious, repetitive tasks away from valuable human resources, freeing up their time for more strategic work.
+This type of automation moves tedious, repetitive tasks away from valuable human resources, freeing up their time for more strategic work.

 An essential component of simplifying a database is documenting standards.
-It can be argued that agile methods often tend to neglect documentation in order to achieve maximum velocity.
-In the case of data management, though, it is better to focus on creating the right documentation and focusing only what is otherwise not covered by common sense and existing naming conventions.
-In agile terms, the team can specify agreed-upon documentation requirements in the team’s “definition of done” – meaning the team commits to not move onto a new project until the current project has been created.
-The upfront work of creating this company-wide documentation will go a long way to drive down training and maintenance costs, reduce technical debt, and ensure that the data team is working in a cohesive unit now and in the long term.
+Agile methods often neglect documentation in order to achieve maximum velocity.
+In the case of data management, it is better to focus on creating the right documentation.
+In Agile terms, the team can specify agreed-upon documentation requirements in its “definition of done”—meaning the team commits to not move to a new project until the current project has been created.
+The upfront work of creating this company-wide documentation will go a long way to drive down training and maintenance costs, reduce technical debt, and ensure that the data team is working cohesively.

-Large database initiatives should be broken up into smaller projects having 1-2 manageable, deliverable goals per month.
-Like successful agile approaches in software development, these smaller initiatives should be executed by small, highly-skilled teams focused on high-quality output.
-Moving away from the long, static project structure means that data teams can be more responsive to user feedback and manage the addition of new data sources or changes to database structure in a timely manner.
+Large database initiatives should be broken up into smaller projects that have 1-2 manageable, deliverable goals per month.
+Like successful Agile approaches in software development, these smaller initiatives should be executed by small, highly-skilled teams.
+Moving away from the long, static project structure means that data teams can be more responsive to user feedback and manage the addition of new data sources or changes to database structure in a timely way.

-It is also important to consider how implementing Agile methods will affect the over-arching data governance best practices within an organization.
+Consider how Agile methods will affect the over-arching data governance best practices within your organization.
 How is consistency achieved across all data functions?
 How will data resources be affected?
-A strong focus on data governance will help define how Agile approaches will penetrate everything from data security to database architecture and content management.
+Data governance will define how Agile approaches affect the rest of the organization, from data protection to database architecture and content management.

 High-quality data is imperative for a well-functioning business intelligence program.
-In order to keep pace with the fast-changing data needs of real-time analytics while capturing, validating, and incorporating valuable big data into central databases, Agile database management is essential.
+In order to capture, validate, and incorporate Big Data into central databases—and keep pace with real-time analytics—Agile database management is essential.

 To ease into an Agile environment, start with small initiatives and cherry pick easy wins first to build momentum and determine best practices.
 Within an organization, create partnerships between business teams and data teams to develop and lead short-term and long-term strategies.
 Consider using consultants who are skilled and experienced in Agile database management to develop and drive the initiative and to set up a clear roadmap and timeline.

-Taking an Agile approach for data management will have a positive ripple effect in your organization; agility leads to higher data quality which leads to more precise analytics and then to better, focused, data-driven business decisions
+Taking an Agile approach to data management will have a positive ripple effect in your organization; agility leads to higher data quality which leads to more precise analytics and then to better, focused, data-driven business decisions.